 Along with Logic Pro X, Cubase is one of those DAWs which I have been using since I was started out my music career.
 With a significantly fast workflow and a state of the art library, it allows you to produce music like a pro.
 There are tons of features you get in Cubase to produce music production seamlessly.

-There is another DAW ie; Nuendo form the same manufacturer which is also a great overall DAW but Cubase is created specially for music production.
-Whether its a Hip-Hop music, a Rap, DJ, Classic or any genre it can transform your music production to the next level.
+There is another DAW ie; Nuendo form the same manufacturer which is also a great overall DAW but Cubase is created especially for music production.
+Whether it’s a Hip-Hop music, a Rap, DJ, Classic or any genre it can transform your music production to the next level.

 Let us explore Cubase’s great features.

 - General Features – Wavelab file exchange, Next-generation audio engine, easy to use work-spaces, track archives, track visibility management, channel batch export, Latency monitor.

 - Composing Features – Chord tracks, chord pads, advanced score editor, note expression, arranger track, chord assistant.

 - Recording Features – Control room, comping, audio pre-record, retrospective record, punch in/out, advanced metronome.